trydave/Mentor4Nepal/README.md

 - 4. [Google is phasing out and shifting to step 2]For slower internet or offline working, install Google Drive in your Laptop/Computer. https://dl.google.com/tag/s/appguid%3D%7B3C122445-AECE-4309-90B7-85A6AEF42AC0%7D%26iid%3D%7B9648D435-67BA-D2A7-54D2-1E0B5656BF03%7D%26ap%3Duploader%26appname%3DBackup%2520and%2520Sync%26needsadmin%3Dtrue/drive/installbackupandsync.exe .
 Go to https://drive.google.com/ and create a folder name: Mentor4Nepal_FullFirstNameInitialLastName_TDA. e.g. Mentor4Nepal_TriDevA_TDA.
 Select that folder and you will see a human and plus symbol, add there my email address: tridevacharya@gmail[dot]com and tdacharya[at]ucdavis.edu.
 Now, this folder is shared with me and I can also edit everything.
 - Add MiniProject_applicaiton (https://docs.google.com/document/d/1Pm88SIC2nj1vLPFRRX1k7ld4nJ-os2Jd6mZiMuJtTck) in the folder and try to fill as much as possible.
 Simple ideas are welcome and can be improved collaboratively over time.
 - I will add a few files and folders later, then we will work together on them as the next step.
 - Install Mendeley via https://desktop-download.mendeley.com/download/Mendeley-Desktop-1.19.8-win32.exe.
 Create account with your gmail here https://www.mendeley.com/join and login the app.
 Finally watch this tutorial https://youtu.be/H4osP8Gp3Kk.
-To collaborate, create group and invite my and other members gmail, install word and browser plugin and start importing bibliography on the group not private folder.
+To collaborate, create group (consult for the name of group) and invite via mine and other members' gmail, install word and browser plugin and start importing bibliography on the group not private folder.
+Use PDF drag and drop for ease but use DOI search for accurate ones.

 In addition, one should think of it as an opportunity to create a life-long mentor-mentee relationship to help each other for a long-term career via Facebook Group [Request only approved after a sucessful proposal of a project].
 A one-on-one career counselling will be provided along with a tailored career/research guide based on one’s interest and future milestones such as Education, Job, Investment, Settlement, Marriage, Partner's career, Kids, Family, Society etc. Understanding these milestones from an early age and balancing them is the key to a happy future.
 One should carefully consider important questions like how much education do I really need, how much money do I need to sustain my future, or when is a good time to marry, start a family and settle.
 Ideal case is always realizing all these in Nepal together with the family.
 Read: https://www.facebook.com/story.php?story_fbid=10159465595218501&id=795108500.